Charles Macklin (1699?-1797)

 |

-also played Cadwallader in revival of Shadwells Humours of the Army for his own benefit night; retired in 1789 when his memory failed him during a benefit performance of Shylock, causing him to apologise and withdraw from the stage; increasingly senile in his last years which were eased by a subscription edition of The Man of the World and Love à la Mode; d.
+also played Cadwallader in revival of Shadwells Humours of the Army for his own benefit night; retired in 1789 when his memory failed him during a benefit performance of Shylock, causing him to apologise and withdraw from the stage; increasingly senile in his last years which were eased by a subscription edition of The Man of the World and Love à la Mode; lived on Tavistock Row, Covent Gdns; d.
 11 July 1797, bur.
-St. Pauls, Covent Garden; the sole extant copy of The True-Born Irishman (1783) is to be found in the National Library of Ireland; a portrait of Macklin by Zoffani, attired as Shylock in Act 3 of The Merchant of Venice (CG, 1767-68), is permanently displayed in the foyer of the National Theatre, London while an oil by John Opie occupies the Garrick Club; remants incl. letters to his son John while in India, advising on character-building and proper management of business through method; a sales catalogue of his library is extant; a dg.
+St. Pauls Church, Covent Garden (a church designed in Inigo Jones); the sole extant copy of The True-Born Irishman (1783) is to be found in the National Library of Ireland; a portrait of Macklin by Zoffani, attired as Shylock in Act 3 of The Merchant of Venice (CG, 1767-68), is permanently displayed in the foyer of the National Theatre, London while an oil by John Opie occupies the Garrick Club; remants incl. letters to his son John while in India, advising on character-building and proper management of business through method; a sales catalogue of his library is extant; a dg.
 Mary Macklin, herself a successful actress, predeceased him in 1781.
 RR ODNB PI JMC CBE OCEL DIW DIB DIL FDA OCIL

 |